This tutorial provides frequently asked MongoDB interview questions and answers with explanations to help you prepare for the MongoDB interview.

 Answer: Storage engine is a database component that manages how data is stored, both in memory and on disk.
 In order to perform better for specific workloads, MongoDB supports multiple storage engines.
 In-Memory Storage Engine and WiredTiger are two storage engines used by MongoDB.

-• In-memory storage retains documents in memory instead of on-disk, for more predictable data latencies.
+- In-memory storage retains documents in memory instead of on disk, for more predictable data latencies.

-db.collection_name.createIndex({ Key : 1}), where Key is the field name on which index is created and 1 is for ascending order.
+db.collection_name.createIndex({ Key : 1}), where Key is the field name on which the index is created and 1 is for ascending order.
 For descending order -1 is used.

-MongoDB follows document based data model and data is stored in BSON (binary JSON) formatCouchDB also follows document based data model but stores data in JSON format
+| MongoDB follows document based data model and data is stored in BSON (binary JSON) format | CouchDB also follows document based data model but stores data in JSON format |

-MongoDB uses simple socket based, request-response style protocol based on TCP as its transport layer protocol It uses HTTP/REST based protocol
+| MongoDB uses simple socket based, request-response style protocol based on TCP as its transport layer protocol | It uses HTTP/REST based protocol |

-Database contains collections that contains documents (data records) Data is stored in documents in database
+| Database contains collections that contains documents (data records) | Data is stored in documents in database |

-It follows object based query language and Map/Reduce Java scriptIt follows Map/Reduce query methods
+| It follows object based query language and Map/Reduce Java script | It follows Map/Reduce query methods |

-It supports Master-slave replicationIt supports master-master replication with built- in custom conflict resolution feature.
+| It supports Master-slave replication | It supports master-master replication with built- in custom conflict resolution feature. |

-It is written in C++ language.It is written in Erlang language
+| It is written in C++ language. | It is written in Erlang language |

-It is highly available and strongly consistentIt favours consistency
+| It is highly available and strongly consistent | It favours consistency |

 Q #25) List the differences between MongoDB and Cassandra.

-It is cross platform document based databaseIt is distributed high performance database
+| It is cross platform document based database | It is distributed high performance database |

-It is written in C++It is written in Java
+| It is written in C++ | It is written in Java |

-It stores data in BSON format in documentIt stores data in sql tabular format
+| It stores data in BSON format in document | It stores data in sql tabular format |

-MongoDB has its drivers from Apache and license from AGPLCassandra has its license from Apache
+| MongoDB has its drivers from Apache and license from AGPL | Cassandra has its license from Apache |

-It is designed to deal with JSON like documents and access application fasterDesigned to handle large data across many servers
+| It is designed to deal with JSON like documents and access application faster | Designed to handle large data across many servers |

-Q #26) How data integrity can be maintained in MongoDB?
+Q #26) How can data integrity be maintained in MongoDB?

 Answer: There are a couple of ways data integrity can be achieved in MongoDB

-• The value of the single field can be set using $set.
+- The value of the single field can be set using $set.

-• By setting the value of the field to a specific value only when it is a new document, i.e. $setOnInsert.
+- By setting the value of the field to a specific value only when it is a new document, i.e. $setOnInsert.

-• The item can be pushed into a property of type array using $push.
+- The item can be pushed into a property of type array using $push.

-• By pulling an item that matches the condition from an array.
+- By pulling an item that matches the condition from an array.

 Q #27) Describe MongoDB replica Set Master vs Slave.

-Answer: Total storage size for MongoDB server including data and indexes for 32-bit build MongoDB is 2 GB, which is insufficient for large unstructured data like logs, social media posts, email, image, video, etc. Hence MongoDB is not deployed on 32-bit machines for production.
-Instead, the 64-bit build of MongoDB does not have any limitation on storage size.
+Answer: Total storage size for the MongoDB server, including data and indexes for a 32-bit build of MongoDB, is 2 GB, which is insufficient for large unstructured data like logs, social media posts, email, images, videos, etc.

-Q #29) List CRUD operations by MongoDB.
+Q #29) List CRUD operations in MongoDB.

 Answer: CRUD is the abbreviation as explained C- Create, R – Read, U – Update, and D – Delete.